Proof of Prior Insurance: Why You Need It & How to Get a Coverage Letter

 Cons

-• Gaps in coverage can significantly raise your premium
+• Gaps in coverage can raise your premium by 8–35% for short lapses, and 30–80% for non-payment lapses

-• International insurance history isn't always accepted by US carriers
+• International insurance history isn't reliably accepted by US carriers

 • You may need letters from multiple prior insurers if you've switched often